Johnson says Nato expansion shows Putin is ‘completely wrong’

 The Prime Minister will call on alliance leaders to increase their defence budgets, but he is under pressure to do more on the UK’s military spending.

-Defence Secretary Ben Wallace, who is also attending the Madrid summit, said that while he had enough funding for the “here and now”, extra investment was needed in the next Government spending round from the middle of the decade.
+Defence Secretary Ben Wallace, who is also attending the Madrid summit, said that while he has enough funding for the “here and now”, extra investment is needed in the next Government spending round from the middle of the decade.

 “My (spending) settlement was done before Russia invaded Ukraine.
 Russia is very, very dangerous on the world stage,” he told Sky News.